showyourwork/showyourwork/docs/config.rst

       - src/scripts/utils/helper_script.py

 You can also specify a dependency on an entire directory.
-All files within the directory will be treated as dependencies:
+All files within the directory will be treated as dependencies (the trailing slash is optional):

 .. code-block:: yaml